Get started: Vault administrators

 Welcome to Google Apps Vault!
 This guide will walk you through the steps to get Vault up and running for your organization.

-Before you proceed, make sure of the following:
+Before you proceed, make sure:

-- You are a Google Apps super administrator for your organization.
-Only super administrators can complete the steps in this guide.
+- You are a Google Apps super administrator for your organization; only super administrators can complete the steps in this guide.

 - Google Apps Vault has been purchased for your organization.

-After you make sure that Vault is on, you can assign licenses to everyone (full-domain licensing) or to just a subset of people (partial-domain licensing).
+Assign licenses to everyone (full-domain licensing) or to just a subset of people (partial-domain licensing).

 - Consult with people in your organization who understand its business and legal requirements to decide who needs a Vault license.